luis-israel-velez/stocks/README.md

 #Let's have some fun!

 #The following is NOT my code but compilation from different sites/videos to start trainning.
+#Learning how model works, and what we can do.